Yo'City: Personalized and Boundless 3D Realistic City Scene Generation via Self-Critic Expansion: Experiments

-\paragraph{Expansion Mechanism.} To verify the effectiveness and robustness of our expansion mechanism, we select several city-level instructions and design four expansion tasks for each of them.
+To verify the effectiveness and robustness of our expansion mechanism, we select several city-level instructions and design four expansion tasks for each.
 After each expansion, we compute its VQAScore with respect to the corresponding global city instruction.
-Fig.~\ref{fig:vqa_stability} shows the line chart of five experimental results.
-During successive interactive expansions, the generated city’s VQAScores stay stable, showing an average variance of 1e-4.
-Fig.~\ref{fig:ablation_expansion} presents a visualization example.
-After receiving user preferences, Yo'City performs a self-critique of the existing city, generating grid descriptions that align with the current global style and optimizing the location of the new grids.
-For instance, Yo'City considers residential convenience and places schools near residential areas.
-When expanding an activity center, it is located close to the CBD to encourage social interaction and provide a vibrant environment for relaxation.
+During successive expansions, the generated city’s VQAScores stay stable, showing a Coefficient of Variation of 3.34\%.
+Fig.~\ref{fig:vqa_stability} shows the line chart of five experimental results and Fig.~\ref{fig:ablation_expansion} presents a larger-scale example with eight expansion steps.
+Given user preferences, Yo’City critiques the existing city to generate grid descriptions aligned with the global style and optimize the placement of them.
+For instance, shopping malls and healthcare areas are placed near residential neighborhoods for convenient access.